zzo/JUTE/README.md

 Abstract
 =========

-JUTE allows unobtrusive [JavaScript](JavaScript.html) YUI3 unit testing with code coverage.
+JUTE enables unobtrusive, automated [JavaScript](JavaScript.html) YUI3 unit testing with code coverage.
 Command line and web-based interfaces make JUTE easy to integrate with Hudson, developers, and even (gasp!) managers.
-There are 3 backends available to test your code: Selenium, Capture, and V8.
+There are 3 backends available to test your code: Selenium, Capture, PhantomJS/WebKit, and V8.

 Requirements